directus-labs/guest-authoring/copy-this-template-directory/index.md

 Click Deploy, then "Authorize Access".
 Choose your account and then click "Allow"

-Some users (usually, users not within organization) will see a scary looking
+Some users (usually, users not within the organization) will see a scary-looking

 "Google hasn’t verified this app
 The app is requesting access to sensitive info in your Google Account.
 Until the developer (your email) verifies this app with Google, you shouldn't use it."